d-exclaimation/soda/README.md

 <p align="center"> <h1>GraphQL Soda</h1></p>

-A GraphQL Schema Tooling to make schema composing in Scala more convenient built on top of Sangria.
+A GraphQL Schema Tooling to make schema composing in Scala more convenient, built on Sangria.

 ## Quick start